September 2024

 September 26, 2024 |

-For two weeks in June, a group of 11 University of Maryland, Baltimore (UMB) and UMBC students visited Kanagawa Prefecture, Japan's second-largest metropolitan area and a sister state to Maryland, where they studied the country's approach to healthy aging and elder care.
+For two weeks in June, a group of 11 University of Maryland, Baltimore (UMB) and University of Maryland, Baltimore County (UMBC) students visited Kanagawa Prefecture, Japan’s second-largest metropolitan area and a sister state to Maryland, where they studied the country ’s approach to healthy aging and elder care.

-"Japan is a super-aged society, with nearly 30 percent of its population over 65," said Diane Martin, PhD, MA, director of the Geriatrics and Gerontology Education and Research Program (GGEAR) at the Graduate School.
-"They've been projecting this demographic shift since the 1980s.
+“Japan is a super-aged society, with nearly 30 percent of its population over 65," said Diane Martin, PhD, MA, director of the Geriatrics and Gerontology Education and Research Program (GGEAR) at the School of Graduate Studies.
+“They've been projecting this demographic shift since the 1980s.
 We want students to see some of those initiatives in action."

-Faculty members included trip leaders Diane Martin and Takashi Yamashita, PhD, MPH, MA, director of the PhD Gerontology program at UMBC; as well as Diane Hoffmann, JD, MS, Jacob A. France Professor of Health Law at the University of Maryland Francis King Carey School of Law, and Denise Orwig, PhD, gerontology professor at the University of Maryland School of Medicine.
+Faculty members included trip leaders Martin and Takashi Yamashita, PhD, MPH, MA, director of the PhD Gerontology program at UMBC, plus Diane Hoffmann, JD, MS, Jacob A. France Professor of Health Law, University of Maryland Francis King Carey School of Law, and Denise Orwig, PhD, gerontology professor, University of Maryland School of Medicine.

-The students also learned about Japan's innovative dementia education program, which teaches children, government employees, caregivers, and family members about the condition which is expected to affect one third of Japan's population by 2060 according to statistics from the National Institutes of Health.
+The students also learned about Japan’s innovative dementia education program, which teaches children, government employees, caregivers, and family members about the condition that is expected to affect one third of the country’s population by 2060, according to statistics from the National Institutes of Health.

 Martin hopes to bring some of Japan’s best practices back to Maryland, particularly the emphasis on keeping older adults engaged and the government’s collaborative approach to healthy aging.